tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 MPL = maximum packet lifetime or a worst case estimate of network travel time.
 A = time for receiver to generate an acknowledgment.
-At = R+MPL+A.
+Δt = R+MPL+A.

 ## Timer Rules

-### Condition A-1 needs Rtime > At
+### Condition A-1 needs Rtime > Δt

-Condition A-1 is satisfied by the interval At because the receiver sets its timer whenever it accepts an SN.
-No bit can live longer than At by R.5
+Condition A-1 is satisfied by the interval Δt because the receiver sets its timer whenever it accepts an SN.
+No bit can live longer than Δt by R.5
 (seeSection2.6).
 (Note:thereceivercannotjustsetitsRtimerfromthe value
 in the Plifetime field of the accepted packet because the rule for counting it down requires at least one tick for each link and node a